Arunm619/coding/readme.md

 2.Rearrange characters in a string such that no two adjacent are same

-3.Check Whether a number is Duck Number or not
+**3.Check Whether a number is Duck Number or not** [See Solution](https://gist.github.com/arun-sudharsan/acde751ad7280b90400b322ac101c11b)

 4.Round the given number to nearest multiple of 10